oer4sdi/OER-SDI4WindFarmPlanning/Storyboard.md

 ![alt text](https://github.com/oer4sdi/OER-WindFarmExtension/blob/main/img/LGLN_ATKIS.PNG)

-3. After checking meta data, got download tab and click on the "Download" button, Save the downloaded file to your computer or the desired location as we will need it later.
+3. After checking meta data, go download tab and click on the "Download" button, Save the downloaded file to your computer or the desired location as we will need it later.